Droghyz/weatherapp/README.md

 - Added the fetch request for the meteo app and created the essential variables.
 - Created variable of DOM on view.js.

+# 18/08/23:

+- Create basic card for mobile where to display values.